wso2/docs-is/en/docs/guides/login/oidc-federated-idp-initiated-logout.md

     -  Pickup-Dispatch: [http://localhost.com:8080/pickup-dispatch/](http://localhost.com:8080/pickup-dispatch/)
     -  Pickup-Manager: [http://localhost.com:8080/pickup-manager/](http://localhost.com:8080/pickup-manager/)

-2. Login to the `Pickup-Dispatch` application.
+2. Log in to the `Pickup-Dispatch` application.

     !!! info
         You are redirected to the login page provided by the federated IdP (WSO2 IS 2).